Sihoiba/JH_Fixes/README.md

 * Second chamber perk when applied also adds ammo equal to the space gained, so it now does something with the EGLS Launcher.
 * Extended Mag perk now adds ammo equal to the space added so it now does something on the Magpistol and Magrail
 * The Loading Feed perk will now only reload the Nailgun and Super Nailgun on move if they are empty and fully reloads the gun, instead of consuming a Repair Kit to reload 3-4 ammo
+* The Gun Runner master skill will now only reload the Nailgun and Super Nailgun on move if they are empty and fully reloads the gun, instead of consuming a Repair Kit to reload 3-4 ammo
+* Novabombs now list their damage in the description.
 * Nano packs can now be applied to melee weapons.
 If the weapon does not do pierce damage it makes the weapon pierce.
 If the weapon is already pierce adds 50% crit damage.
 Also makes large and non-blade weapons work with Tech Blademaster.